drewww/prism/docs/source/making-a-roguelike/part9.rst

    return DescendMessage

-Let's also change our Descend action so that we populate the message with the descending actor.
+Next, let's modify the ``Descend`` action so that it populates the message with the descending actor.

 .. code:: lua